 RA – (Resident Assistant) – This is a great way to get reduced housing and make $8.35 an hour.
-Students have to apply the year before (applications for the 2018-19 school year are no longer being accepted, but keep this in mind for the future as it can be a great way to cut living costs.)
-Check out the requirements online; there are quite a few as this position comes with great responsibility.
+Students have to apply the year before (applications for the 2020-2021 school year are no longer being accepted, but keep this in mind for the future as it can be a great way to cut living costs.)
+Check out the requirements there are quite a few as this position comes with great responsibility.

 UBER – Yes, some students with their own cars drive for UBER.

 Internships – This is a great way to get real-world experience.
 You may start a broader search through the Career Center.
 For a narrower search, we recommend looking at your individual college or looking up specific companies that you may be interested in working for.
-Chegg has an internship site or check some of the job sites including Indeed.com.
+Chegg has an internship site or checks some of the job sites including Indeed.com.
 Don’t rule out Linked In as a resource either.
 And, if you have contacts through friends, families, acquaintances, ask if they know of any internships.
 Even HaveUHeard has a paid internship program.
 Internships can be a great way to earn money and gain experience.

 If a student is interested in an on-campus internship that will help develop and perfect personal interview skills, then students can apply to be a Mock Interview Mentor.
 Mock Interview Mentors (MIMs) facilitate in-person, phone, and Skype mock interviews for current FSU students and recent alumni through the Mock Interview Program.
 The Mock Interview Program is a service for Florida State University students and recent alumni to practice interview skills and receive feedback on their performance.